Bill Richardson

 He was a candidate for the Democratic Party’s nomination for President of the United States in 2008.

-Bill’s father, William Blaine/Blaney Richardson, was born in Chinandega, Nicaragua, to an American father, of Colonial American/English descent, and a Mexican mother; Bill’s father was raised in the United States.
-Bill’s mother, María Luisa López-Collada Marquez, was born in Márquez, Distrito Federal, Mexico, to a Spanish father and a Mexican mother.
-Bill is married to Barbara (Flavin) Richardson.
+Bill was the son of María Luisa López-Collada Marquez, a secretary, and William Blaine/Blaney Richardson, a bank executive.
+His father was born on a ship in the Chinandega, Nicaragua, area, to an American father, of Colonial American/English, with distant Welsh and Scottish, descent, and to a Mexican mother; Bill’s father was raised in the United States.
+Bill’s mother was born in Márquez, Distrito Federal, Mexico, to a Spanish father and a Mexican mother.

 Bill’s paternal grandfather was William Blaney/Blaine Richardson (the son of William Everett Richardson and Vesta Hodsdon).
-Bill’s grandfather William was born in Boston, Suffolk, Massachusetts, and was of English ancestry, including roots in the United States going back to the 1600s.
+Bill’s grandfather William was born in Boston, Suffolk, Massachusetts, and was of English, with distant Welsh and Scottish, ancestry, including roots in the United States going back to the 1600s.
 He was a Mayflower descendant.
 Bill’s great-grandfather William was the son of Peter R. Richardson and Mehitable Spencer “Hitty” Prentiss.
 Vesta was born in Berwick, York, Maine, the daughter of David L. Hodsdon and Louisa Tibbitts/Tibbetts.

 Bill’s paternal grandmother was Rosaura Ojeda y Medero (the daughter of Efrén Ojeda y Zota/Soto and Florentina Agustina Medero Romo).
 Rosaura was born in Santo Domingo, Tehuantepec, Oaxaca, México.
 Efrén was the son of Ignacio Ojeda and Juana Zoto.
 Florentina was the daughter of Sebastian Medero and Eusebia/Eucebia Rosa/Romo.